Fpiotro/MOLECULAR-TRANSLATION/README.md

 <p align="center">
   <img src="./img/Structure.png">
    <p align="center">
     Features of chemical structure in a hierarchical, layered manner.
-Major InChI layers: Main, Charge, Stereo, Isotopic, FixedH as well as the Reconnected layer, and their associated sublayers.
+Major InChI layers: Main, Charge, Stereo, Isotopic, FixedH (never included in standard InChI) as well as the Reconnected layer (never included in standard InChI), and their associated sublayers.
   </p>
 </p>